iamkumaran/eds-react-starter-kit/README.md

  - `component-name` - should be same as `block` name.

-## Supports
+## Feature & Supports
 1. pub/sub support to pass data between react app.
 1. i18n support. (refer the sample docs and sheets for reference)
-1. TypeScript to write react components.
+1. TypeScript to write React components.
 1. Plop is used to generate React base component.

+## Upcoming enhancements
+1. Add Cypress
+1.